JamesFrech/AirQualityClassification/README.md

 # Air Quality Classification

 This project implements many machine learning techniques on the kaggle dataset "Air quality and Pollution Assessment" (https://www.kaggle.com/datasets/mujtabamatin/air-quality-and-pollution-assessment) to classify air pollution as "Good", "Moderate", "Poor", or "Hazardous".
 Nine provided input features are considered for the models to predict the output "Air Quality".
 First, an exploratory data analysis was performed to analyze the distributions of input variables and their relationships with the output data.
 From there, clustering was performed to separate the data into different clusters that could represent the classes.
-After, the many models including logistic regression, linear SVM, random forest, XGBoost were used to classify the data.
+After, the many models including logistic regression, linear SVM, random forest, XGBoost, and a neural network were used to classify the data.

 ---